 A grand prize winner in the John Lennon Songwriting Contest, Rodgers performs original folk rock with masterful band-in-a-box accompaniment on acoustic guitar.
 He has released five solo albums, plus a best-selling video series teaching his acoustic arrangements of Grateful Dead songs.
 His music has racked up numerous honors in recent years, including a Sammy Award for Best Americana, an Emerging Artist showcase at the Falcon Ridge Folk Festival, and a feature on the public radio program Folk Alley.
 In 2016, his duo with songwriter/multi-instrumentalist Wendy Ramsay, known as Pepper and Sassafras, was the New Voices winner at the Turtle Hill Folk Festival and finalist for the Best Duo Award at FreshGrass.

-Based in upstate New York, Rodgers performs solo, as a duo, and with a full acoustic band.
-He has collaborated with fiddler/singer Rani Arbo onstage and in the studio; performed as a sideman for artists including Dan Bern, Christine Lavin, and Maura Kennedy; and opened shows for John Gorka, Peter Case, Eric Bibb, Cheryl Wheeler, Peter Mulvey, Jeffrey Foucault, and more.
+Based in Syracuse, New York, Rodgers performs solo, as a duo, and with a full acoustic band.
+He has collaborated with fiddler/singer Rani Arbo in concert and in the studio; performed as a sideman with artists including Dan Bern, Celia Woodsmith (Della Mae), and Maura Kennedy; and opened shows for John Gorka, Peter Case, Eric Bibb, Cheryl Wheeler, Peter Mulvey, Jeffrey Foucault, and more.

 Rodgers is also the founding editor of Acoustic Guitar magazine and a contributor to NPR’s All Things Considered.
 His books include Rock Troubadours; featuring his interviews with such artists as Jerry Garcia, Paul Simon, Joni Mitchell, and Dave Matthews; and The Complete Singer-Songwriter, recently published by Backbeat Books in an expanded second edition.